Kyle MacLachlan: 1990s

 MacLachlan further collaborated with Lynch in the ABC television series Twin Peaks (1990–91), playing Special Agent Dale Cooper, reprising that role for Lynch's 1992 prequel film Twin Peaks: Fire Walk with Me.
 Lynch commented on those roles in a GQ story about MacLachlan: "Kyle plays innocents who are interested in the mysteries of life.
 He's the person you trust enough to go into a strange world with."
-MacLachlan also said he considered Lynch one of his mentors that had a "monumental impact" on him.
+MacLachlan also said he considered Lynch one of his mentors who had a "monumental impact" on him.
 Lynch, who was known to allow his collaborative partners a large degree of control over their roles when working with him, rewrote scenes in Blue Velvet and Twin Peaks at the request of MacLachlan, who felt they were not right for his characters.